-The Marine Management Organisation and Marine Scotland (in Scottish waters) are the lead authority regarding the implementation of, and compliance with, any measures implemented for the management of fishing activity.
+The Marine Management Organisation and Marine Scotland (in Scottish waters) are the lead authorities regarding the implementation of, and compliance with, any measures implemented for the management of fishing activity.

-Licensable activities such as oil and gas exploration within SACs have to comply with the Conservation of Offshore Marine Habitats and Species Regulations 2017.
+Licensable activities such as oil and gas exploration within SACs have to comply with The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).
 JNCC's conservation advice supports the consents process by setting out the conservation objectives for the protected feature of this MPA and advice on activities that may result in pressures to which the protected feature is considered sensitive.